cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/troubleshooting/client-errors.md

 # Client errors

 This page lists the error codes that can appear in the WARP client GUI.
+If you do not see your error below, refer to [common issues](/cloudflare-one/connections/connect-devices/warp/troubleshooting/common-issues/) or contact Cloudflare Support.

 <div class="medium-img">